 The “New Sensation” music video further added to the song’s legend.
 Filmed on the roof of the Municipal House in Prague, it offered stunning visuals.
 The video was directed by Richard Lowenstein, a frequent collaborator with INXS.

 # 1 – The One Thing

-As we reach the number one spot on our top 10 INXS Songs we reach back to the first INXS Song we ever heard.
-The band’s lead single from their third album Shabooh Shoobah has remained our favorite INXS song throughout all these years.
-This one never gets old.
+As we reach the number one spot on our top 10 INXS Songs list, we return to the first INXS Song we ever heard.
+The band’s lead single from their third album, Shabooh Shoobah, has remained our favorite INXS song throughout all these years.

 Shabooh Shoobah, INXS’s breakthrough album, made a significant impact in the United States following its release in February 1983.
 It climbed to number 46 on the Billboard 200 album chart, marking a notable achievement for the Australian rock band.
 A key driver of the album’s success was the single “The One Thing,” which became INXS’s first Top 40 hit in the US.
 Peaking at number 30 on the Billboard Hot 100 in the period of May–June 1983, the song captured the attention of a broad American audience.
 Its appeal extended beyond mainstream charts, as it was a major hit on album-oriented rock radio, reaching the number 2 position on the Billboard Top Tracks chart.
 Additionally, “The One Thing” secured a top 20 spot in Canada, further indicating its widespread popularity.

 The music video for “The One Thing” played a crucial role in amplifying the song’s success.
 Directed by Soren Jensen, the video presented a visually captivating scenario featuring the band members enjoying a lavish banquet with a group of beautiful models.
 This included Michael Hutchence’s then-girlfriend Michele Bennett.
 The video’s appeal was heightened by its decadent and somewhat provocative imagery, interspersed with clips of the band performing.